Why can’t I use Kerosene in my Paraffin heater?

 Kersoene will clog your machine.

 This is a fact.
 It may be instant, it may take some time, but inevitably, using Kerosene in a paraffin heater will result in a broken unit.
 You wouldn’t put diesel into a petrol car, don’t put kerosene into a paraffin heater.
+Below is an image of a heater that was brought into our store for repair.
+It was fairly apparent that kerosene had been used before we opened it up.
+Once we got to the filter, we could see that the consistent use of kerosene had caused a major problem.
+The congealed remains of the impurities had gotten into the inner workings of the machine, causing some parts to jam or solidify.

 As stated already, paraffin is a distilled version of kerosene.
 Paraffin has had the vast majority of impurities removed from it.
 When the impurities in Kerosene burn, they create soot or clumps or by-products that can build up and prevent any other fuels getting through the machine.
 These blockages are usually nigh-on impossible to remove, so once the damage is done, it’s done.
+While, technically the issue can be repaired, it’d be consideably cheaper to just replace the unit.

 Your warranty will be void